-A person commits an offence if -
+- (1) A person commits an offence if - - (a) the person discloses any matter within subsection (2); - the disclosure is likely to prejudice any investigation that is or might be conducted following the disclosure referred to in that subsection; and of information that came to that person in the course of business in the regulated sector.

-- (a) the person discloses any matter within subsection (2); - (b) the disclosure is likely to prejudice any investigation that is or might be conducted following the disclosure referred to in that subsection; and - (c) the information on which the disclosure is based came to the person in the course of a business in the regulated sector. - (2) The matters are that the person or other person has made a disclosure under this part (Part 3 POCA 2008) - (a) to the Financial Intelligence Unit; or - (b) to a nominated officer.
+- (c) the information on which the disclosure is based came to the person in the course of a business in the regulated sector. - (2) The matters are that the person or other person has made a disclosure under this part (Part 3 POCA 2008) - (a) to the Financial Intelligence Unit; or - (b) to a nominated officer.